Caregiving: Making a Home Safe

 - Install handrails around the toilet and in the shower.
 Use a tub mat to prevent slipping.

 - Use a shower chair or bath bench when the person bathes.

-- Provide adequate lighting, especially at night.
+- Provide good lighting.
 Put night-lights in bedrooms, hallways, and bathrooms.